What does gender mean to you?

 Why study Gender Studies?

 At New Zealand’s leading Gender Studies programme, we’ll surprise you.
-You’ll be introduced to different perspectives on things you’ve always taken for granted, while you explore television, film, news media, documentary, public debate, advertising, photography, subculture and fashion as well as scholarly reading.
+You’ll be introduced to different perspectives on things you’ve always taken for granted, while you explore television, film, social media, public debate, photography, subculture and fashion as well as scholarly reading.

 Topics covered in the core programme include: